Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 nvidia :: sm_arch :: 120_virtual
 ```

+<figcaption>Listing 5.
+Example list of properties with multiple values for a single feature</figcaption>
 </figure>

 It is the set of variant values for `sm_arch` you'd get for the following build parameter when building PyTorch:

 <figure>
-<figcaption>Listing 6.
-Setting target GPU architectures for a PyTorch build</figcaption>

 ```sh
 TORCH_CUDA_ARCH_LIST="7.0;7.5;8.0;8.6;9.0;10.0;12.0+PTX"
 ```

+<figcaption>Listing 6.
+Setting target GPU architectures for a PyTorch build</figcaption>
 </figure>

 Note the reversal of semantics.
 Previously, the wheel did declare what